 - 2 tsp baking powder

-- 2 tbs instant coffee with 2tbs boiling water (mixed)
+- 2 tbsp instant coffee with 2 tbsp boiling water (mixed)

 - 250 icing sugar

-- 1tbs instant coffee with 1tbs boiling water (mixed)
+- 1 tbsp instant coffee with 1 tbsp boiling water (mixed)

 - handful walnuts, crushed

-- Preheat the oven to 180’c and line your 7-inch cake tins with either parchment paper.
+- Preheat the oven to 180°C Fan (200°C / Gas 6) and grease and line two 18cm (7in) cake tins with dairy free butter and greaseproof paper.

-- Using an electric whisk. whisk up the aquafaba until you’ve created stiff peaks and slowly add the sugar ‘til you’ve made a thick glossy mixture.
+- Using an electric whisk. whisk up the OGGS® Aquafaba until you’ve created stiff peaks and slowly add the sugar ‘til you’ve made a thick glossy mixture.

 - In a mug, combine two tablespoons of instant coffee with two tablespoons of boiling water and stir well.
 Once the instant coffee is all dissolved, pop the dark and rich liquid into the mixture and fold in well.
 It should change to an intense light brown colour.